 1934 – New Beginnings.
-Built by Mr. Feather, the two buildings which are now Peel Park Fisheries and Le jeune Tanning & Beauty were given numbers from Bolton Lane as the numbers on Bolton Road were all taken.
+Built by Mr. Feather, Peel Park Fisheries was given an address on Bolton Lane as the numbers on Bolton Road were all taken.
 Purpose built as a Fish & Chip shop, the first owner was Mr. Bashforth, who ran the shop for 25 years until 1959.

 The original Frying Range was coal-powered rather than gas, and simply used the chimney that is still behind the current range (where the menu is mounted).